 So you’ve decided to adopt a dog.
 Now what?

 There are thousands of Fidos, Milos and Bellas waiting for a forever home in animal shelters nationwide.
-From budgeting for your new family member to pooch-proofing your home, this guide will help navigate every step of the process.
+Read on to learn how to navigate every step of the adoption process.

 Table of contents

 - Working dogs available for adoption

 Once you set your eyes on your new pet, you’ll probably want to take them home as soon as possible.
 Use this guide to plan ahead so the adoption process runs as smoothly as possible.

 Dogs are known to have a positive effect on our health and wellbeing.
 Not only are they loyal companions, but studies on the benefits of dog ownership show that they help reduce stress and loneliness.
 However, not every dog will be the right match.

 Research is key to getting the best dog for your lifestyle, especially if you want to adopt a specific breed or crossbreed.
 "First and foremost, research the breed.
 Don't just run out and get the cutest thing you can think of." advises Dr. Karen Halligan, host of Collars and Cents and author of 'Doc Halligan's What Every Pet Owner Should Know'.